"Education is the kindling of a flame, not the filling of a vessel."

 EDUCARE (meaning to train or teach) and EDUCERE (meaning to lead out or away).

 What will they be learning?

 Aristotle said, "Wonder is the beginning of wisdom.”
-Right from the start at Tillman Academy, our curriculum is designed to nurture students' inherent wonder about the world and build in them the capacity for wisdom.
+Right from the start, our curriculum is designed to nurture students' inherent wonder about the world and build in them the capacity for wisdom.
 Our classical approach creates the bedrock foundation for students to understand the present and best prepare for the future.
 In this way, our emphasis on leadership, character, and civic virtue is supported by programs that amplify the richness of the liberal arts as well as integrate important elements of 21st century education.

 Key Elements of Classical Education